ezoxygenTeam/Ultrasonic-Smart-Speaker/README.md

-# Ultrasound Smartspeaker
+# Ultrasonic Smartspeaker

+We've innovatively integrated smart speakers with USB microphones, endowing them with the capability to detect ultrasonic signals.
+This fusion not only enhances the functionality of smart speakers but also paves the way for new applications in smart home technology.

-smartspeaker is an intelligent voice recognition and ultrasonic frequency domain decoding system designed specifically for the Raspberry Pi 3B and running on the Linux operating system.
-This project is mainly aimed at applications such as smart medical devices and home security control, providing innovative solutions for data transmission in the ultrasonic frequency domain.
+Smartspeaker is an intelligent voice recognition and ultrasonic frequency domain decoding system designed from the Raspberry Pi 3B and running on the Linux operating system.

+This project is mainly aimed at applications such as smart medical devices and home security, providing innovative solutions for data transmission in the ultrasonic frequency domain.

 ## Environment Requirements
 - OS: Linux for Raspberry Pi